ibkevg/ibkevg.github.io/blog/_posts/2023-03-27-Rust-Mutable-Aliasing.md

   * [*Redhat: The joys and perils of C and C++ aliasing, Part 1*](https://developers.redhat.com/blog/2020/06/02/the-joys-and-perils-of-c-and-c-aliasing-part-1)
   * [*Redhat: The joys and perils of C and C++ aliasing, Part 2*](https://developers.redhat.com/blog/2020/06/03/the-joys-and-perils-of-aliasing-in-c-and-c-part-2)

-The "Rustonomion", the official document that goes into detail about Rust provability rule, also has a section on aliasing:
+The "Rustonomion", the official document that goes into detail about Rust provability rules, also has a section on aliasing:
 [https://doc.rust-lang.org/nomicon/aliasing.html](https://doc.rust-lang.org/nomicon/aliasing.html)

 Given that a Rust has more information than a C compiler does about aliasing, in theory Rust may be able to optimize code generated for data access through references/pointers.
 (It actually took a couple of years to be able to enable these compiler optimizations because compiler backends hadn't been exposed to this much aliasing information before.)

 [https://stackoverflow.com/questions/57259126/why-does-the-rust-compiler-not-optimize-code-assuming-that-two-mutable-reference](https://stackoverflow.com/questions/57259126/why-does-the-rust-compiler-not-optimize-code-assuming-that-two-mutable-reference)

-Now that it has been enabled for a while, I haven't seen people trumpeting that Rust is faster than C in general and frankly, I tend to distrust benchmarks that as often used for marketing as they are for technical comparison.
-That said, if you search around you can find benchmarks of various kinds and sometimes Rust is slower, sometimes Rust is faster.
-So it does seem reasonable to say the two are very comparable in performance though it's hard to say to what degree the aliasing rules help with this.
+Now that it has been enabled for a while, I haven't seen people trumpeting that Rust is faster than C in general.
+If you search around you can find benchmarks of various kinds and sometimes Rust is slower, sometimes Rust is faster.
+So it does seem reasonable to say the two are very comparable in performance.
+I suspect that even if Rust aliasing rules do, on average, reclaim some lost performance, other Rust characteristics can negate that improvemnet.
+For example, it's not uncommon to find that people, struggling with the mutable aliasing rules enforced by the borrow checker, give up and accept the overhead of a reference counted pointer instead.
+So on one hand, Rust offers excellent "Zero-cost abstractions", on the other hand it's strictness may encourage shortcuts that defeat them.

 ## Thoughts from Rust's Designers